JamesBracken/Ember-Ash/readme.md

 18.Add a new config var with a key of DATABASE_URL and a value of the PostgreSQL link that we copied from the email in step 3

 19.You have successfully added your database to the deployed version of your website

+**Adding Cloudinary to your project**

+1.Install the nevessary packages with the commands below and add them to your requirements.txt file

+pip3 install cloudinary~=1.36.0 dj3-cloudinary-storage~=0.0.6 urllib3~=1.26.15

+pip3 freeze --local > requirements.txt

+2.Go to [this link](https://cloudinary.com/users/register_free) to create a cloudinary account

+3.In the Cloudinary dashboard, copy the CLOUDINARY_URL

+4.In your env.py file add the code below and paste in the copied url from step 3

+os.environ.setdefault(
+    "CLOUDINARY_URL", "<URL copied from Cloudinary in last step>")

+5.Delete the CLOUDINARY_URL= from the start of the URL string as we are using the setdefault() method rather than assigin the value.

+6.Navigate to your settings.py and inside the INSTALLED_APPS add the below items

+Important! cloudinary_storage must be added immediately after django.contrib.staticfiles 'cloudinary_storage',

+'cloudinary',

+7.You can now use Cloudinary in any app in your project

 **Heroku Deployment**
 1.Ensure the project repository has been uploaded to Github.